Pros / This frame draws from a wide range of photo sources, including social media sites and physical storage.

 Verdict / With good photo reproduction, the Nixplay Edge is a smart choice, especially if you plan to hang it on a wall.

-The Nixplay Edge, our Top Ten Reviews Bronze Award winner, is a smart Wi-Fi digital photo frame that knows when you enter a room and starts displaying the most recent photos as soon as you do.
+The Nixplay Edge is a smart Wi-Fi digital photo frame that knows when you enter a room and starts displaying the most recent photos as soon as you do.
 It also has a sensor that knows when you leave a room so it shuts itself off.
 Our test photos looked very good on this frame in general, and Wi-Fi connectivity makes it easy to add to your collection from anywhere.

 Nixplay offers easy access to all of your photos, including just about any social media site you prefer in addition to SD cards, jump drives and local storage on the frame itself.
 The accessibility is nice, especially when some frames make you go through lots of steps to access your collection from different sources.
 This digital picture frame simplifies all of that.
 Once you set up the Nixplay app, you can send photos from your device to any frame connected to your account, anywhere in the world, including the Edge.
 You can also easily access your collections on Facebook, Dropbox, Instagram, Google Photos and Flickr.